ethosdev/ethosdev.github.io/_posts/2020-05-04-free-staking-on-ethereum.md

 You should know that free staking is viable (even maybe inevitable).
 But, there's a risk to the Ethereum network if there's only one free staking company that everyone joins.
 Distributed Validator Technology would prevent a company from unilateral control of their customers' validators.
 Contact @dankrad on Twitter or email dankrad@ethereum.org if you'd like to work on this.

-Most important, you should demand staking companies prepare and adopt DVT.
-Let's hope that you can enjoy free staking on Ethereum with Distributed Validator Technology to maintain network security.
+Most important, you should demand staking companies prepare and adopt the [Ethereum Distributed Validator Specifications](https://github.com/ethereum/distributed-validator-specs).
+Let's hope that you can enjoy free staking on Ethereum with DVT to maintain network security.
 Let's all make it happen!

 * * *

 _Thank you to Dankrad Feist for reviewing a draft and feedback.
 As always, reviewers don't imply agreement with my opinions._

+* * *

+_Update 2022-10-11: Removed sharding, crosslinks, and old terms like eth2.
+Improve opening and conclusion.
+See [archive.org](https://web.archive.org/web/20220000000000*/https://ethos.dev/free-staking) for prior versions._